2018 Lecture Series: Where the Land Meets the Sea

 Benjamin Haskell, Acting Superintendent, Stellwagen Bank National Marine Sanctuary, NOAA

-Ben will discuss the 45-year-old marine sanctuary system, in particular the 25-year-old Stellwagen Bank and research projects that are providing crucial information about the species that live there.
+Ben discussed the 45-year-old marine sanctuary system, in particular the 25-year-old Stellwagen Bank and research projects that are providing crucial information about the species that live there.

 Jenni Stanley, Marine Scientist, Northeast Fisheries Science Center, NOAA